amartincolby/Rust-Quick-Guide/README.md

     *----------------------------------------------
     */

     /*----------------------------------------------
     * Cargo
     *----------------------------------------------
     */

+    /*----------------------------------------------
+    * Rustdoc
+    *----------------------------------------------
+    */

+    /* Rustdoc is similar in intent to JSDoc for those coming from JavaScript.
+Unlike JS, though, the tool is included in the standard Rust distribution.
+Rustdoc will take the documentation blocks at the top of functions and objects and generate a web page that allows people to explore the code. */

+    /*----------------------------------------------
+    * Testing
+    *----------------------------------------------
+    */

+    /*----------------------------------------------
+    * Actix-Web
+    *----------------------------------------------
+    */

+    /* It may seem initially strange to include an external library as part of a tutorial, but I want to capture the people who may be coming here from Go, Java, or Node and are interested in Rust primarily as a tool for developing n-tier applications.

+    A common refrain from programmers online is that Rust and Go are different languages and shouldn't be considered in opposition.
+I disagree with this.
+Rust does indeed have a higher learning curve than Go, but once learned its semantics make perfect sense.
+Further, Rust's libraries mean that it can easily be cantilevered into most use cases while maintaining development speed.

+    The ne plus ultra exemplar of this can be found in Actix-Web.
+Rust was already well known, but the emergence of Actix-Web was one of the most salient moments driving Rust's fame and recognition.
+When a new framework comes out of nowhere and promptly tops every benchmark, people take notice.
+This early fame means that Actix has become the default framework.
+I am including this section here to show how easy n-tier development can be and how familiar it can feel.
+Also of note, Actix relies on Tokio for its async runtime and the previous section on async nicely connects here. */

 }

 /* This content is part of a section in the above function.
 Do not read it